aryan68125/Fast_api_project/README.md

 Usage : ```SELECT insert_product('Washing machine', 15000);```
 Now this function returns a success or failure message to the caller in JSON format.
-Returned json message from the function:
+Returned json message from the function: <br>
 ![image info](fast_api_advance/images/readme_images/json_message_returned_by_user.png)

 <br>